Arc XP's content migration process

 Content mapping

 Mapping your content involves correlating fields from your legacy CMS to ANS fields.
-This process is critical and may involve the following items:
+This process is critical and involves the following items:

 Correlating fields - creating a matrix or document that maps legacy fields to ANS fields.